 Close to the money in tournaments.
 For example, if the top-10 players win money in a tournament, you are on the bubble when there are 11 players left.
 The strategies are mathematically changing when getting close to the bubble.

 The top card is discarded from the deck to make cheating harder.

 A loose player who likes to call bets, but rarely raises.

 Clicking it back

 An all-in situation where both players have about the same chance of winning the pot.

 To call after a bet and one or more raises.

-Cheating when at least two players are collaboring with each other in some way.
-For example by exchanging information at the table or handing over chips (in tournaments).
+Cheating when at least two players are collaborating with each other in some way.
+For example, by exchanging information at the table or handing over chips (in tournaments).

 Number of possible card combinations.
 There are 52 cards in a deck, 13 of each rank and 4 suits.
 There are 16 ways to combine any unpaired hand and 6 ways to combine a pair.
 For unpaired hands there are 12 combos of off-suit hands and 4 suited combos.